aservet1/onion-farm/README.md

 # onion-farm
-onion network on one server with container microservices as the nodes
+onion network on one server with mocroservices (just server processes running, not docker container or anything) as the nodes

 <img src='onion-server.png'/>